Special Offer

 Rather than asking, “Do you have a CNA license (yes or no)?”, it might ask, “Tell me about your experience working with residents who have dementia,” then capture the depth and relevance of the candidate’s response for your review.

 Smart Screening brings together information collected during screening in a format you can review directly in your ATS.
-It combines resume details, responses from the AI Recruiter to support quicker, more informed review.
+It combines resume details and responses from the AI Recruiter to support quicker, more informed review.

-- Candidate summary: Alongside the score, you’ll find a concise candidate summary.
-This highlights relevant strengths and notes potential gaps.
-For example, a summary might note the limited experience of a CNA candidate in restorative care programs, providing helpful context before you decide how to move forward.
+• Candidate summary: Alongside the score, you’ll see a short summary that highlights relevant strengths and any potential gaps, based on the candidate’s resume and screening responses.
+For example, a summary might note limited experience in restorative care programs, giving you helpful context before you decide how to move forward.

 Together, these features help you review candidates with more context upfront, so your team can get the right candidates into the review process earlier.